ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - access the account through a public endpoint
             - you'd still need a private access key to hit the endpoint
         - access the account through a specific network, and then you pick/create a virtual network
+        - a private endpoint cannot be accessed from the internet, even with an access key or via VPN
 - managed storage accounts are the accounts Azure makes when you create a VM, etc.

 ### CosmosDB